 The chapters which performed best the next month after their first event are the chapters which hosted their first event within 30 days of the chapter being created, with 51.2% of these chapters hosting another event the next month.
 This is closely followed by the chapters which hosted their first event between 30 to 60 days, 44.8% of chapters in this cohort hosted an event the next month.
 The cohort which performed the worst was those chapters which took 180 days to one year to host their first event with only 19.0% of these chapters hosting an event the month after their first event.

 Phew!
-Charts and graphs and data – oh my!
-After all that digging, here is the conclusion we are able to draw:
+Charts and graphs and data - oh my!
+After all that digging, here are the conclusions we are able to draw:

 Chapters that host their first event within the first few months are more likely to continue hosting events month over month.